 Counties: Cedar, Clinton, Davis, Des Moines, Henry, Iowa, Jefferson, Johnson, Keokuk, Lee, Louisa, Muscatine, Poweshiek, Scott, Van Buren, Wapello, Washington

-- Schedules will be created and mailed to participating schools by audition site managers.
-Should you fail to receive a schedule, contact the manager of your audition site.
+- NEW: Schedules will be created and delivered online to participating schools by audition site managers.
+Site managers will notify participating schools when their schedule is available.
+Should you fail to receive notice, contact the manager of your audition site immediately.